-“The Church believes the Church school should ‘stand at the centre of the Church’s mission to the nation’” : ‘The Church School of the Future’ Review – March 2012
+“The Church believes the Church academy should ‘stand at the centre of the Church’s mission to the nation’” : ‘The Church Academy of the Future’ Review – March 2012

-“St. Paul’s CofE Academy is a popular and progressive Church of England Primary school that sets personalised children’s learning and Christian values at its heart.
-We are a very big school and large in numbers but every child is well known, equally valued and staff and Governors work hard to meet their individual needs and ensure their ‘Learning Journey’ with us is as successful as possible.”
-School website
+“St. Paul’s CofE Academy is a popular and progressive Church of England Primary academy that sets personalised children’s learning and Christian values at its heart.
+We are a very big academy and large in numbers but every child is well known, equally valued and staff and Governors work hard to meet their individual needs and ensure their ‘Learning Journey’ with us is as successful as possible.” academy website

 Since 2010, when our parish boundaries changed, St Matthews has been officially linked in partnership with St. Paul’s CofE Academy.

-The relationship between St. Matthews and St. Pauls is hugely important for both church and school, and we have worked hard in the past few years to build and strengthen the partnership between us.
-Mike is a regular visitor to the academy as a governor, leading weekly assemblies, visiting lessons, making coffee for parents, running lunchtime and after-school Christian clubs and generally trying to be as helpful as possible.
+The relationship between St. Matthews and St. Pauls is hugely important for both church and academy, and we have worked hard in the past few years to build and strengthen the partnership between us.
+Our previous Rector was a regular visitor to the academy as a governor, leading weekly assemblies, visiting lessons, making coffee for parents, running lunchtime and after-school Christian clubs and generally trying to be as helpful as possible.

 Other members of the church family also help in a variety of ways in the life of the academy.
 Pupils, parents and staff also visit the church building regularly for special services throughout the year.